-It’s almost 2023 and the global economy is picking up steam after a brief lull caused by the pandemic and, of course, the Russia-Ukraine war.
+It’s 2023 now and the global economy is picking up steam after a brief lull caused by the pandemic and, of course, the Russia-Ukraine war.
 Every company is investing in e-commerce services and looking for new ways to connect with customers.

 The primary requirement to sell online is a website.
 However, while developing your website, you can get confused about choosing the right framework.
 You can use any web development framework with unique specialties, which can even confuse experienced developers.
 At the same time, you should choose the right framework as your website’s functionality and future depend on it.